-Nominations will be received for candidates within 10 years of completing their highest research qualification, normally (but not necessarily) a PhD, preceding 30 June in the year of the award.
-Parental and other forms of leave can be deducted from the 10-year post-qualification time limit.
-Note that the nominee must be undertaking substantive and independent research for the first time in their career.
+Nominations will be received for candidates whose highest research qualification, normally (but not necessarily) a PhD, was within 10 years preceding 30 June in the year of the award, from the date of meeting the requirements for the degree.
+The eligibility period may be extended under the following scenarios:

-Please list all authors of co-authored papers and give full titles of papers and journals.
+- Please list all authors of co-authored papers and give full titles of papers and journals.
 There may be a case for considering a publication which has not been submitted to the traditional peer review process before the publication.
 Noting the different nature of publication, of assigning excellence and of peer review in some disciplines, with such a paper please submit an explanation of the review process to which the paper has been subjected.

-If the paper is co-authored a clear statement should be made of the candidate’s contribution to the research described therein, and the contribution of other authors.
+- If the paper is co-authored a clear statement should be made of the candidate’s contribution to the research described therein, and the contribution of other authors.

-A paper “in preparation” or “submitted” will not be considered; however, a paper “in press” for which page proofs are available will be considered.
+- A paper “in preparation” or “submitted” will not be considered; however, a paper “in press” for which page proofs are available will be considered.